Hendrix-CS/csci285/exams/exam2.md

 Back up your decision with graphs and analysis.

+### Step 3

+The values above for the number of fish in the Great Lakes, the average number of fishing caught, the number of fishing companies, etc, are all very, very rough and incorrect estimates.

+Research the actual fishing situation in Michigan by reading about the [current commercial fishing industry](https://www.bridgemi.com/michigan-environment-watch/commercial-fishing-sinking-fast-michigan-time-more-regulations), the [state commercial fishing regulations](https://www.michigan.gov/dnr/0,4570,7-350-79136_79236_80538_80541---,00.html), and a [history of commercial fishing in Michigan](https://www.michigan.gov/dnr/0,4570,7-350-79136_79236_80538_80541-424724--,00.html).

+What are some of the largest errors in the numerical estimates used above?
+Decide on your own estimates and rerun the simulation above to provide a more accurate picture.

 ### Visualizations
 Make sure that your axes are labeled and that you set a title for each chart.
 Increase the size and aspect ratio to improve visibility.
 Produce visualizations that convince yourself (and me) that you have the correct solution to the above problem.

+### Write-Up
+While writing up your solution, use appropriate markdown styling and any LaTeX you think is needed.
+Your solution should read like a report about overfishing on the Great Lakes and points will be awared for readibility and attention to detail.
+Cite your sources.

 <br />